wpengine/headless-docs/guides/getting-started/deploy-app/cli/README.md

 `branch` under the Production `environment` specifies the branch to watch and build.

-`domains` can be added to your production environment, but for the purposes of this guide, we won't add a custom domain.
+`domains` can be added to your production environment, but we won't add a custom domain for this guide.

-`env_variables` are optional OS level environment variables that are available to you during build and runtime.
-You can use these to store API secrets, your WordPress URL, etc. They can be accessed in Node via `process.env.KEY`.
+`env_variables` are optional OS-level environment variables that are available to you during build and runtime.
+You can use these to store API secrets, your WordPress URL, etc. Access these secrets in Node via `process.env.KEY`.

-**Important:** Remember that you added `wpe.json` to your `.gitignore` file, so it will not be checked into GitHub.
-This is important because you will use this config to store secrets (e.g., API keys, credentials) that you don't want to publish to GitHub.
+**Important:** Remember that `wpe.json` exists in your `.gitignore` file.
+Therefore, the file does appear in staging when committing to GitHub.
+You will use this config to store secrets (e.g., API keys, credentials) that you don't want to publish to GitHub.

 ## Deploy Your App

-Now that you have a valid configuration file for a new app, deploy it to the platform with the following command:
+Now that you have a valid configuration file for your app, deploy the app to the Atlas with the following command:

 ```bash
 $ wpe alpha apps create -f wpe.json